exercism/elm/exercises/concept/squeaky-clean/.docs/instructions.md

     --> "my___Id"
 ```

-## 2. Replace control characters with the upper case string "CTRL"
+## 2. Replace control characters with the upper case string "[CTRL]"

 Implement `clean2` to do everything the previous function does and replace common control characters (\n, \t, and \r ) with the string `"[CTRL]"`.